Problem

 Usually, the deleted files/folders will stay in the Recycle Bin and come in handy when you need to recover them.
 However, if you accidentally empty your Recycle Bin and cause the items to be deleted permanently, then they will be gone forever and get nowhere to be found.
 If this is the case, there is a possibility that you can get back the deleted files if you have enabled the Windows backup feature.
 Otherwise, you can only turn to a third-party program for help.

 Therefore, if you are not 100% sure that you will never need the file again later, do not risk losing it forever by deleting it from the flash drive.
-Otherwise, remember to keep a copy in a folder in your hard drive before removing it.
+Otherwise, remember to keep a copy in a folder on your hard drive before removing it.

 Surprisingly, Recycle Bin itself can be the root cause at times.
 To verify this, check the Recycle Bin properties settings.
 Right-click the Recycle Bin icon and navigate to the "Properties" option.
 Here for each selected location, you can see two setting options.